 Viewpoint Column by Doug McKinney, NCRPC Executive Director

-This column appeared in the January 2019 NCRPC Newsletter.
+This article appeared in the July 2019 NCRPC Newsletter.